 FreeSync Premium

 The ‘Premium’ part of the name immediately suggests an extra cost.
 It almost feels like a cheap shot from AMD, as the name is worryingly reminiscent of the detested freemium model in the video game world.
-However, that absolutely is not the case.
+However, that absolutely is not the situation.

 FreeSync Premium Pro

-It’s obvious that AMD struggled with creative names if this is the best they came up with.
+It’s clear that AMD struggled with creative names if this is the best they came up with.
 It was originally known as FreeSync 2 HDR, but it seems they needed a way to convey that Premium Pro is a step above Premium.

 What this HDR (high-dynamic-range imaging) support means for Pro is that it will deliver smooth HDR performance, while FreeSync and FreeSync Premium will be limited due to processing bandwidth.
-It’s important to note that, as of 2023, the list of games that support FreeSync Premium Pro is not very large.
-Big AAA games such as Horizon: Zero Dawn, Call of Duty: Black Ops 4, and Far Cry 6 are on this list, but some notable omissions show this technology is still in its infancy.
+It’s important to note that, as of 2025, the list of games that support FreeSync Premium Pro is not very large.
+Big AAA games such as Horizon: Zero Dawn, Call of Duty: Black Ops 4, and Far Cry 6 are on this list, but some notable omissions show this technology is still in its initial stages.

 Which One Is The Best For You?